smartemission/smartemission/docs/platform/installation.rst

 Installation
 ============

-This chapter describes the installation steps for the Smart Emission Data Platform.
+This chapter describes the installation steps for the Smart Emission Data Platform in a regular Docker environment.
+Note that installation and maintenance on Kubernetes is described in a separate chapter.

 Principles
 ==========